Zero Escape: Development

 Uchikoshi had initially written 999 as a stand-alone game, but its positive reception led to its sequels' development.
 The tension present in its first sequel Virtue's Last Reward was deliberately toned down from that in 999, as the results of a survey indicated that some Japanese people had not bought 999 because it seemed "too scary".
-Uchikoshi stated that Zero Time Dilemma, the second sequel set to be released in 2016, will "tone it up" in response to feedback from players who praised the sense of fear present in 999.
-The two sequels were specifically intended to be "paired as a set": the second game has a cliffhanger ending, while Uchikoshi intends for the third game to resolve all mysteries left from the second game, as well as all introduced in the third game.
-While he intends for the series to be a trilogy with a story that ends on the third game, he is open to "new incidents arriving" if fans still request it.
+Uchikoshi stated that Zero Time Dilemma, the second sequel which was released in 2016, will "tone it up" in response to feedback from players who praised the sense of fear present in 999.
+The two sequels were specifically intended to be "paired as a set": the second game has a cliffhanger ending, while Uchikoshi intended for the third game to resolve all mysteries left from the second game, as well as all introduced in the third game.
+While he intended for the series to be a trilogy with a story that ends on the third game, he is open to "new incidents arriving" if fans still request it.

 While the first game performed well enough in the West for Spike Chunsoft to decide to develop a sequel, both games were commercial failures in Japan.
 Because of this, the third game, which had originally been mentioned in 2012, was not approved by the management at the company.
-In February 2014, the development was put on hold indefinitely.
+By February 2014, the development was put on hold indefinitely.
 Uchikoshi examined the possibility of financing the development through the use of crowdfunding on a website like Kickstarter, but felt that the idea would not be persuasive enough for it to meet the goal; he also sought out opportunities with executives and investors.
 As a response to the news of the game's hiatus, fans of the series created Operation Bluebird, an online campaign to raise awareness of the series and support the development.
-In July 2015, the development of the third game had been resumed; the game being put on hold becoming big news, and fans being vocal about wanting a third game, was what led to the game being reevaluated.
+By July 2015, the development of the third game had been resumed; the game being put on hold becoming big news, and fans being vocal about wanting a third game, was what led to the game being reevaluated.
 With the third game, the development team wanted to renew the series' image in Japan; to do this, they used the English series title, Zero Escape, instead of the Kyokugen Dasshutsu title that had been used for previous Japanese releases.